Innmind/documentation/docs/getting-started/framework/middlewares.md

 ??? info
     The notation `$app->map($middleware)` is just an invertion of who calls who for better chaining methods.
 If you look at the implementation it does `$middleware($app)`.

-Since the middleware is plain old PHP object, you can also add parameters to it.
+Since the middleware is a plain old PHP object, you can also add parameters to it.

 Let's say your program is a website that is accessible both in french and english.
 Instead of adding a parameter in every route and pass it around in every layer of your program you could do: